kondiiq/kondiiq/README.md

 </a>

 Currently, I'am I working as Application Developer in SAP Cloud Stack using Node.js with Cloud Application Programming Model(CAPM) framework in backend and SAPUI5 with Fiori and Javascript.
-When I've got more time I try to learn Golang and increase my knowledge about algorithms, genetics algorithm and cloud computing topics :)
+When I've got more time I try to learn Golang and increase my knowledge about algorithms,GA, ML and cloud computing topics :)

 Mostly time I work with :